 A few blocks from the Art Center is a quintessentially California restaurant, Flow Restaurant & Lounge.
 The waterfront eatery features locally sourced ingredients, craft cocktails & deck seating for spectacular sunset views.

 Address: CA-1, Mendocino, California

-Russian Gulch State Park sits two miles north of downtown Mendocino, California, and will keep even the most active outdoor enthusiasts busy.
+Russian Gulch State Park sits two miles north of downtown Mendocino and will keep even the most active outdoor enthusiasts busy.
 It has a sandy beach, seasonal flowers, and towering redwoods.
 One of the park’s most distinct landmarks is a 1930s-era art deco bridge, Frederick W. Panhorst Bridge.
 Camping is allowed in the park.

-Russian Gulch State Park boasts roughly 30 miles of trails, with the 6.2-mile Fern Canyon Trail as one of the most popular.
+Russian Gulch State Park boasts roughly 30 miles of trails, with the 6.2-mile Fern Canyon Trail being one of the most popular.
 But it does not compare to the 1.1-mile Waterfall Loop, which ends in a stunning 36-foot waterfall.